rsvim/rfc/1-TUI/1-Rendering.md

 - `function`: The text contents.
 - `\x1b[0m`: Reset all effects.

-This rule requires the canvas merge continuous text contents that share same effects in one IO operation.
+This requires the canvas merge continuous text contents that share same effects in one IO operation.